website: landing page design

 Board for freelance & contract work

+I loved this song so much and couldn't resist but to make 2 versions for the first screen.
+In my profile you can find a dark one.

-Any thoughts?
-Let me know in the comments!
-Your feedback will be highly appreciated :)
+Let me know which one you like better in the comments!
+Your feedback will be very appreciated :)

 I am available for work :